All Products

 Note

-1. Create a table in the PolarDB-X 1.0 database and prepare test data in the table.
+1. Create a table in PolarDB-X 1.0 and insert test data.
+The following example creates a food table:

 insert_time DATETIME,